aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 * gfortran 6.x, 7.x, 8.x: no errors.
 * ifort, all versions from 12.1 up to 18.0.3: catastrophic internal compiler errors of unknown origin.
+* ifort, version 2019.3: it compiles but inexplicable segmentation faults with non-sensical tracebacks are thrown when using YT or BADER and when loading and unloading fields.
 * Portland Group Fortran compiler (pgfortran), version 17.3.
 There are two important compiler problems: i) passing subroutines and functions whose interface includes multidimensional arrays as